citp/privacy-policy-historical/c/co/col/collective-media.com.md

-> *The following text is extracted and transformed from the collective-media.com privacy policy that was archived on 2013-12-29.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131229023104id_/http%3A//collective.com/about-us/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the collective-media.com privacy policy that was archived on 2014-06-26.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140626203734id_/http%3A//collective.com/about-us/privacy-policy) for the most accurate reproduction.*

 # Collective | Privacy Policy

-### MARCH 5, 2013
+### JANUARY 24, 2014

 The protection of individual privacy is critically important to us.
 Collective’s combination of proprietary and partner technology allows us to deliver relevant, targeted content to individuals, but not at the expense of individual privacy.